christopherdent/dinofinder-frontend/README.md

 The back-end is powered by Ruby on Rails 6.0.3.2.

-## How to Launch the Game in Your Local Environment
+## How to Launch in Your Local Environment

 The game is stored in two separate repositories, one for the back-end and one for the front-end.